 Wireless audio transmitters

-Arrangements for wireless audio transmitters including wireless microphones were updated in May 2013 to exclude the digital dividend band after 31 December 2014 and adding provisions for digital wireless microphone equipment in the UHF band 520–694 MHz and new wireless microphone arrangements in the 1790–1800 MHz band.
+Arrangements for wireless audio transmitters including wireless microphones were updated in May 2013 to exclude the digital dividend band (694-820 MHz) after 31 December 2014.
+New provisions for digital wireless microphone equipment and indoor wireless microphone use in the UHF band 520–694 MHz and new wireless microphone arrangements in the 1785–1800 MHz band have been added.

 Conditions of operation